iustinum/iustinum/README.md

 I am an undergraduate at UC Berkeley studying computer science and business administration majors.
 I am interested in computer system administration, internetworking design and implementation, software engineering, and fintech.
 Outside of academics, I am a swimmer, water polo player, and an avid snowboarder.

-What I've been up to recently:
+## 🧠 Things I am following recently:

-- 🏫 Learning computer structure, information system design, and computer networking at UC Berkeley.
+- Neuralink
-- 📚
+- NFT